 Grass cutting in recreational areas, such as parks and in certain housing areas, is carried out by district or borough councils and/or housing authorities.

-Highway verges on the A27, M23 and A23 are looked after by Highways England.
+Highway verges on the A27, M23 and A23 are looked after by National Highways.

 Please be aware that we are unable to cut close to parked cars, move bins or remove any other obstructions on the verges.